 Les Anges dans nos campagnes

 https://www.youtube.com/watch?v=MLMfDBCd1bQ&list=RDMLMfDBCd1bQ&start_radio=1&ab_channel=Ch%C5%93urdesPolysons-Topic The melody of “Angels We Have Heard on High” is based on this traditional French song.
 While most of the French lyrics are different from their English counterpart, the “Gloria in excelsis Deo” chorus remains in the French version.
 This means that you can make the same cheesy joke in French and English: Question: “How many syllables does the word “Gloria” have?”
 (Combien de syllabes compte le mot “Gloria” ?)
 Christmas fan’s answer: “18.”

 Noël des enfants qui n’ont plus de maison

 Famous French composer Claude Debussy wrote this piece (for voice and piano) in December 1915 in the middle of the First World War.
 It’s a patriotic song about the German Occupation of France.
 This is Debussy’s last composition.

 Petit Papa Noël

-In our article about how the French celebrate Christmas, Coucou teacher Victoire explains that her family listens to French singer Tino Rossi’s songs every Christmas.
+In a previous article, Coucou teacher Victoire explains that her family listens to French singer Tino Rossi’s songs every Christmas.
 We chose his classic “Petit Papa Noël” (recorded in 1946) for this list, but all his Christmas songs are great.
 Listen to a collection of them here.